Amber Mosley, M.A.

 Western Michigan University B.A.
 Behavioral Psychology, Gender and Women’s Studies, Spanish

 Association for the Coordination of Counseling Center Clinical Services

 Multicultural counseling, identity development, mindfulness practices, self-compassion, adjustment to life transitions, health promotion and education, supervision and training, career readiness, strategic planning and implementation, resilience, and holistic health practices

-Interactive approach to counseling based on the premise that the client should be empowered in all sessions.
-Clients possess the power to create change, and my role as a clinician is to help the client develop an understanding of themselves in context, develop appropriate life improvement tools, and have a safe space to be able to practice new strategies to create healthier happier lifestyles.
-Integrative approach that includes CBT and feminist theories with an emphasis a person-centered environment.
+My interactive approach to counseling is based on the premise that the client should be empowered in all sessions.
+Clients possess the power to create change, and my role as a clinician is to help the client develop an understanding of themselves in context, develop appropriate life improvement tools, and support them while they practice new strategies to create healthier lifestyles.
+My integrative approach includes CBT and feminist theories with an emphasis a person-centered environment.
 This approach supports clients in discovering how to build and utilize their own inner strengths to manage the systems around them.